Traversal Verification for Speculative Tree Decoding: Experiments

 \subsection{Impact of Chain Depth and Tree Size}

-Since Traversal Verification considers the joint probability of the entire sequence, its performance improvement becomes more pronounced as the tree size and depth increases.
+Since Traversal Verification considers the joint probability of the entire sequence, it is intuitive that the performance improvement will become more pronounced as the tree size and depth increase.
+To illustrate these effects, we perform experiments across varying chain depths and tree sizes.
 Specifically, for chain decoding, we conduct experiments at depths of 2, 4, 6, and 8.
 For tree decoding, we employ binary trees from depths of 2 to 5 (corresponding to trees with $2^3$-1, $2^4$-1, $2^5$-1, and $2^6$-1 nodes, respectively).

 As shown in Figure \ref{fig:depth}, the advantage of Traversal Verification grows progressively with increasing chain depth and tree size.
 In specialized scenarios (\emph{e.g.,} model offloading) where large tree sizes are permissible (for example, Sequoia \cite{ChenSequoia} utilizes trees with 768 nodes and depth exceeding 20), Traversal Verification is expected to demonstrate even greater performance gains.